 My trauma happened in childhood and completely severed me from any healthy sense of self.
 Later, one of my biggest problems in recovery from posttraumatic stress disorder (PTSD) was this: I felt completely disconnected from who I had been before my trauma and who I had never had the chance to be because of my trauma.
 I grieved that lost girl and the woman she might have become.
 In fact, the grief I experienced was so vivid it felt like a jab in my soul.
 I resented that trauma had taken from me so many opportunities at the same time that it turned me into someone I neither liked nor completely understood.

 Then, one day I noticed that while I wasn’t who I was, or could have been, there were some good things about who I had become.
-In fact, there seemed to be a self that was wanting to come out but, caught in the vortex of PTSD symptoms, I didn’t know how to let her become who she wanted to be.
+In fact, there seemed to be a self that was wanting to come out but, caught in the vortex of PTSD symptoms, I didn’t know how to let her become who she wanted to be (How To Recover From Emotional Trauma of Domestic Abuse).
 Discovering how to engage and succeed in that process was a major hallmark of my recovery.

 It always amazes me how we can feel something in recovery that feels so unique and personal to us, and then discover that other people feel it too.
 Yesterday I received this question from a survivor: